CDRT/docs/bios/settings/thinkstation/passwordpolicies.md

 <details><summary>Set Strong Password</summary>
-One of 2 states:

-1. Enabled – complex password support, upper case, lower case, and numeric keys are all required.
+?> A strong password is defined as: upper case, lower case, and numeric keys are all required.
 Special characters are optional.
 The minimum length is 8.

+One of 2 states:

+1. Enabled.
 2. **Disabled** – the minimum length is 1 character.
 Default.

 | WMI Setting name | Values | SVP Req'd | AMD/Intel |